man checks factors for understanding credit scores and will need to get title loan

 However, adding new credit can help to increase your score over time.
 As we mentioned above, having a healthy credit mix can improve your credit score.
 While taking on new debt can lower your score in the short term, paying off your debt on time can actually have a positive effect.

-Can You Get a Title Loan With Bad Credit?
+Can You Get Title Loans or Payday Loans With Bad Credit?

 What is a FICO 10 score?